Is there a way to heal or reverse a bulging disc in the lower back – naturally?

 Far infrared rays, which are completely invisible to the naked eye, are capable of penetrating deep into the human body (literally right down to your bones) and improving circulation in the injured area.

-This allows for almost immediate pain relief while speeding up healing of the area.
+This allows for almost immediate pain relief while speeding up the healing of the area.

 This way you are not treating the symptoms, you are taking an active step towards the complete healing of your bulging disc.